wobkenh/simplematcomponents/projects/simplemattable/readme.md

 The `getPage: (offset: number, limit: number) => Observable<T[]>` input parameter is a function which takes the page index (offset) and page size (limit) and returns an observable, which simplemattable will then use to fetch the data of the next page.
 When using this approach, the getPage function acts as the glue between your server and simplemattable.
 While waiting for the observable to finish, simplemattable will show a progress spinner.
-If the observable fails (e.g. http request is unsuccessfull), the progress spinner disappears and an event with the error is emitted by the `error` output paremeter.
+If the observable fails (e.g. http request is unsuccessful), the progress spinner disappears and an event with the error is emitted by the `error` output paremeter.
 To further reduce bloat, simplemattable will fetch the first page of data itself using the default size and page index 0.
 This only works if the `getPage` parameter was set when simplemattable was constructed.
+Note that `this` in the supplied function will be the simplemattable component by default.
+To change this back to your own component, use `.bind(this)` when supplying the function.
-See [the demo](https://simplex24.de/smc-demo#pagination) for an example.
+See [the demo](https://simplex24.de/smc-demo/pagination) for an example.

 If you want to programmatically change the page size or page index, use the `pageSettings` input parameter.
 Create a new `PageSettings` object and fill the pageIndex, page Size or both to your liking.
 Simplemattable will automatically detect the change